chandlerasofdesk/sofdesk-documentation-proposal/README.md

 Currently I am using https://nextjs.org/ so we can crawl the routes and have automated search with `docsearch` (see below).
 As the documentation will just be a static page, it makes sense from a maintenance point to just use a full featured framework so we don't have to do anything set up wise.

-I am quite new to building a package system, I just followed the set up from this blog: https://www.pluralsight.com/guides/react-typescript-module-create.
+I am new to building a package system, I just followed the set up from this blog: https://www.pluralsight.com/guides/react-typescript-module-create.
 From looking through Material UI source, it looks simple to replicate.

 ### Search
 https://community.algolia.com/docsearch/run-your-own.html